Mastriano, a Trump-backed election denier, leads Pennsylvania GOP field for governor

 It's become a standard talking point for Republicans to condemn a 2019 state law that vastly expanded voters' ability to cast a ballot by mail.
 They've propped up their talking points using misinformation or inaccurate statements about the state's mail-in voting system under that law.

-Former President Trump has repeatedly and falsely pointed to non-existent issues with mail-in balloting to boost his lie that the 2020 election was stolen from him in states like Pennsylvania.
+Trump has repeatedly and falsely pointed to nonexistent issues with mail-in balloting to boost his lie that the 2020 election was stolen from him in states like Pennsylvania.

-Almost every Republican state lawmaker voted in favor of the law in 2019, known as Act 77, including front-runner Doug Mastriano.
+Almost every Republican state lawmaker voted in favor of the law in 2019, known as Act 77, including Mastriano.
 Some of them celebrated the convenience no-excuse mail-in voting would soon offer voters.

 But Republicans began to sour on the changes shortly after the 2020 presidential election.
 A state appellate court ruled the law unconstitutional after a group of lawmakers challenged it, but no-excuse mail-in voting remains in place pending an appeal to Pennsylvania Supreme Court.